Target Audience: New Analysts

 systematic errors in predicting the dependent variable.

-4. Checking for randomness of residuals is an
+4. Checking for the randomness of residuals is an

 essential diagnostic tool in regression analysis.
 By examining the residuals